 And although a win is a win, no matter how it’s achieved, Vidic told Inside United that Manchester United players have a duty to entertain.

 “I know it’s unlikely we will play entertaining football every time we go out on the pitch,” said Vidic.
 “We should always try, though.

 “Nobody wants to be part of a team that plays boring football.
 When you come off the pitch you want to be proud of what you’ve done and you want to have entertained the fans.”

-There were certainly no complaints after the Wolves mauling from Old Trafford’s largest crowd of the season.
-Two goals apiece from Wayne Rooney and
+There were certainly no complaints after the Wolves mauling from Old Trafford’s largest crowd of the

 "When you come off the pitch you want to be proud of what you’ve done and you want to have entertained the fans."